 Bluchic – Bluchic has the most beautiful, feminine themes for your blog.
 These are not free themes, but they are professional, fully customisable, responsive, and SEO friendly.
 Bluchic also has a Documentation and Support page to help you set up your theme just like the demos.

 SoloPine – SoloPine has a collection of beautifully laid out themes.
-This is where I purchased my current theme.
+I purchased Sprout & Spoon and used that as my theme before changing to Soledad.

 Here are a few plugins I use on my blog, and which I highly recommend.

 WP Recipe Maker – I previously used WP Recipe Maker for the recipe cards on my posts, but I still highly recommend it.
 WP Recipe Maker includes the latest SEO standards, they stay on top of the latest developments and were the first to switch to the new JSON-LD structured data standard.
 You can even upgrade from the free plan to include a Unit Conversion, and Nutrition Facts in your recipe card for your readers.
 Last but not least, their customer support is awesome!